Quintuplin/quintuplin.github.io/_drafts/2019-09-03-Reflections.md

 * <https://www.entrepreneur.com/article/329019>
 * Textbook Ch 13, 14

-### Response: Why Software Fails, and What Happens when it Does
+### A Response to Why Software Fails, and What Happens when it Does: